How to Sync SLA Records and Maintain State Updates From ServiceNow Incident to Jira Issue

 Jira: Incoming Sync Script

-We need to run a loop and iterate over all the fields from the array of objects sent from the ServiceNow side.
-Then display it in a user-defined ‘SLA Info’ field.
+On the Jira side, run a loop to iterate over all the fields from the array of objects sent from ServiceNow.
+Then display them in the custom “SLA Info” field:

 if(firstSync){